A Look at Laughter for Pain Relief

-You probably don’t feel like laughing all the time.
-Even people without pain don’t giggle their way through their days.
+You probably do not feel like laughing all the time.
+Even people without pain do not giggle their way through their days.
 However, you might find that a little push in the right direction is all you need to get into a happier mindset.

-Watching a humorous movie, some stand-up comedy or a slapstick show can elicit a laugh — and one laugh can quickly lead to another.
-If you really can’t summon a giddy response, you can always follow the “fake it ‘til you make it” approach: try wearing a smile for a minute, then pretend to laugh for a bit.
+Watching a humorous movie, some stand-up comedy or a slapstick show can elicit a laugh, and one laugh can quickly lead to another.
+If you really cannot summon a giddy response, you can always follow the “fake it ‘til you make it” approach.
+Try wearing a smile for a minute, then pretend to laugh for a bit.
 You might start laughing for real in no time at all!

 Laughter as a Complement, Not a Supplement